geektechniquestudios/ChessWager/README.md

 ![](readme-assets/git-model.png)

-  - *Develop* could have any backend changes at any time.
+  - *Develop* could have any environmental changes at any time.
   - *Test* will only have user testing and controlled tests running on its environment during the build process.
-  - *Main* of course operates on the production environment.
+  - *Main* operates on the production environment.

 </details>